People

 Non-Resident Affiliated Scholar

 Trang (Mae) Nguyen is an assistant professor of law at Temple University Beasley School of Law.
 Before that, she was the John N. Hazard Fellow at the U.S.-Asia Law Institute, New York University School of Law, and a visiting scholar at UC Berkeley’s Center for the Study of Law and Society.
 Professor Nguyen’s research uses mixed empirical methods to study transnational business governance, global supply chains, and authoritarian legality, with a focus on Asia.
-Her work has appeared or is forthcoming in the Stanford Law and Policy Review, the Harvard Human Rights Journal, the American Journal of International Law Unbound, and the New York University Law Review, among others.
+Her work has appeared in the Stanford Law and Policy Review, Harvard Human Rights Journal, American Journal of International Law Unbound, and New York University Law Review, among others.
 Professor Nguyen earned a J.D. degree from NYU School of Law, where she was a Law and Business Scholar and an executive editor of the NYU Law Review.

 AngelaZhuo.jpg